History of Bolivia (1964–1982): The Barrientos presidency

 On November 4, 1964 René Barrientos Ortuño (president, 1964–65; co-president, May 1965 – January 1966; and president, 1966–69) and General Alfredo Ovando Candia occupied the presidential palace and declared themselves co-presidents.
-But as the crowd, which had gathered outside the palace, persisted in shouting its preference for the more charismatic Barrientos, Ovando allowed Barrientos to assume the formal title alone, while he occupied the post of commander in chief of the armed forces.
+But as the crowd, which had gathered outside the palace, persisted in shouting its preference for the more charismatic Barrientos, Ovando allowed Barrientos to assume the formal title alone.
+At the same time, he occupied the post of commander in chief of the armed forces.

-Barrientos, Quechua-speaking general, insisted that his assumption of power was not a counterrevolutionary move and promised to restore the Bolivian National Revolution to its "true path", from which the Nationalist Revolutionary Movement (Movimiento Nacionalista Revolucionario, MNR) had deviated during its twelve-year rule.
+Barrientos, a Quechua-speaking general, insisted that his assumption of power was not a counterrevolutionary move and promised to restore the Bolivian National Revolution to its "true path", from which the Nationalist Revolutionary Movement (Movimiento Nacionalista Revolucionario, MNR) had deviated during its twelve-year rule.
 His government continued many of the policies of the second Víctor Paz Estenssoro administration, including the International Monetary Fund (IMF) stabilization plan and the Triangular Plan.
 The emphasis on reducing social costs remained in effect.
 In May 1965, the army forced Barrientos to accept Ovando as his co-president as a reward for suppressing an uprising by miners and factory workers.

-The economy improved during the Barrientos regime at a growth rate averaging 6.5% per year.
-The rise of tin prices resulted in the first profit for the Mining Corporation of Bolivia (Corporación Minera de Bolivia, Comibol) in 1966 and contributed to increased production in the medium-sized mines that had remained in private hands.
+The economy improved during the Barrientos regime at a growth rate averaging 6.5% yearly.
+The rise of tin prices resulted in the first profit for the Mining Corporation of Bolivia (Corporación Minera de Bolivia, Comibol) in 1966.
+They contributed to increased production in the medium-sized mines that had remained private.
 Barrientos encouraged the private sector and foreign investment and gave Gulf Oil Company permission to export petroleum and natural gas from Bolivia.

-In 1966 Barrientos legitimized his rule by winning the presidential election.
+In 1966, Barrientos legitimized his rule by winning the presidential election.
 He formed the Popular Christian Movement (Movimiento Popular Cristiano, MPC) as his base of support.
-Although the MPC was not very successful, he won the election with a coalition of conservative politicians, the business community, and the peasants.
+Although the MPC was unsuccessful, he won the election with a coalition of conservative politicians, the business community, and the peasants.